gkoumasd/Rust_CORDER/inference/README.md

 ## Example

-The following commands test whether the functiosn in anyhow are unsafe:
+The following commands test whether the functions in the `anyhow` crate are unsafe:

 ```bash
 ./inference.sh ../data/safe/anyhow/*.rs